leotrs/blog/content/read.md

 9. Smith, John Maynard, and Eörs Szathmáry. **The Origins of Life: From the Birth of Life to the Origin of Language**.
 Oxford: Oxford UP, 1999.

+9. Raymond M. Smullyan. **What Is the Name of This Book?: The Riddle of Dracula and Other Logical Puzzles**, 1978.

 6. Sporns, Olaf. **Networks of the Brain**.
 Cambridge, MA: MIT, 2011.

 7. Sporns, Olaf. **Discovering the Human Connectome**.
 Cambridge, MA:
    MIT, 2012.

+7. Su, Francis. **Mathematics for Human Flourishing**.
+Yale University Press, 2020.

 4. Thagard, Paul. **Mind: Introduction to Cognitive Science**.
 Cambridge, MA:
    MIT, 2005.